1916 Tennessee Volunteers football team

 The 1916 Tennessee Volunteers football team represented the University of Tennessee in the 1916 Southern Intercollegiate Athletic Association football season.
 John R. Bender served his first season as head coach of the Volunteers.
 Because of World War I, Tennessee did not field another varsity squad until 1919.

 The 1916 Vols won eight games and lost none.
 The only blemish on Tennessee's record was a scoreless draw with Kentucky in the last game; and the Vols won a share of the Southern Intercollegiate Athletic Association title for the second time in three years — sharing the title with Georgia Tech.
 This season also saw the first homecoming football game in Tennessee football history, hosting rival Vanderbilt, against which Tennessee achieved a then-rare victory..

 The New York Herald ranked quarterback Buck Hatcher as the season's premier punter.
 Captain and end Graham Vowell was the season's only unanimous All-Southern selection, and was a third-team All-America selection by Walter Camp.
 Next to him on the line was his older brother, Morris Vowell.
 Next to him was Chink Lowe.
 At the other end was Lloyd Wolfe.

 Before the season

-Coach Bender came to Tennessee from Kansas State, effectively switching jobs with former Volunteers head coach Zora G. Clevenger.
+Coach Bender came to Tennessee from Kansas State, effectively switching jobs with former Volunteers head coach Zora Clevenger.
 Bender ran a short punt system.
 In 1916, football used a one-platoon system in which players played both offense, defense, and special teams.
 Quarterback Buck Hatcher was a triple-threat.